Shopify/flash-list/README.md

 ## Usage

+We recommend reading the detailed documentation for using `FlashList` [here](https://shopify.github.io/flash-list/docs/usage).

-If you are familiar with [FlatList](https://reactnative.dev/docs/flatlist), you already know how to use `FlashList`.
-You can try out `FlashList` just by changing the component name and adding `estimatedItemSize` or refer to the example below:
+But if you are familiar with [FlatList](https://reactnative.dev/docs/flatlist), you already know how to use `FlashList`.
+You can try out `FlashList` by changing the component name and adding the `estimatedItemSize` prop or refer to the example below:

 ```jsx
 import React from "react";